SpindleASA/spindle-guides/spindle.md

 ## Why use NFTs?
-We want you to own the assets you purchase, even the digital ones. eBooks, illustrations, even zines, should be yours to hold, gift, or sell, at your discretion.
+We want you to own the assets you purchase, even the digital ones. eBooks, illustrations, and even zines should be yours to hold, gift, or sell, at your discretion.

 Even more importantly, we want to have the option of including rewards, royalties, and other benefits to purchasers and holders of these assets, and NFTs allow us to do that in a unique and seamless way.